mary1afshar/Furhat_setup_URA/README.md

 - User research
     1. informal design workshops w group of children - play around with it and get data (better option?)
     2. formal - research study - ethical application, design a full methodology, run the study and write a paper for the study
-- Connecting to the Furhat Website, sending the final JSON back to the Furhat using an API
+- Connecting to the Furhat Robot, sending the final JSON back to the Furhat, given the JSON, the robot will be customized to the users selections

 ## To Run the Project